7 Hidden Signs Your Nervous System Is Completely Dysregulated

 Waking up with a crushed, sore jaw from grinding your teeth all night, experiencing constant tension headaches at the base of your skull, or having a chronically tight lower back are massive indicators that your nervous system is heavily armored.

-- Start small: Take 5 slow, deep belly breaths before you take your first bite of food to turn digestion back on.
+- The 5-Breath Meal Reset: Take 5 slow, deep belly breaths before you take your first bite of food.
+This shifts blood flow back to your digestive tract and signals safety before eating.

-- Frontiers in Neuroscience (2024).
-The Autonomic Nervous System and the Physiology of Stress.
+- The Autonomic Nervous System and Physiology of Stress - Frontiers in Neuroscience (2024)

-- Clinical Psychology Review (2025).
-Chronic hyperarousal, startle reflexes, and the neurobiology of burnout.
+- Chronic hyperarousal, startle reflexes, and the neurobiology of burnout - Clinical Psychology Review (2025)

 Read Next